 Fishing permits in Skåne

-The Swedish coastlines are very accessible and open to everyone who wants to fish from land, whereas fishing in the lakes requires that you purchase a fishing permit.
-Also keep in mind that some species are protected during certain periods of the year, and that fishing is all together prohibited in some protected areas.
-Before heading out, the best thing to do is to get in touch with the local tourist office.
+The Swedish coastlines are accessible and open to everyone who wants to fish from land.
+Fishing in the lakes requires a fishing permit.
+Keep in mind that some species are protected during certain periods of the year, and that fishing is prohibited in some protected areas.
+Before heading out, get in touch with the local tourist office.
 They will tell you how to obtain all necessary permits for the area, along with local recreational fishing clubs and associations, are usually the ones selling permits.